 Here I'm looking back across the southwestern Papafjörður section to where I exited the tunnel.

-Turning 180° to look ahead, that distant point is Hvalnes at the far side of the combined outwash plain.
-That's about 25 kilometers away in a straight line, considerably more along the road that follows the base of the mountains.
+Turning 180° to look ahead, the direction I'm traveling, that distant point is Hvalnes at the far side of the combined outwash plain.
+That's about 25 kilometers away in a straight line, considerably farther along the road that follows the base of the mountains.